LiangkuLin/Kuna_ai_project/README.md

 2. Zip these folders and upload to aws elastic beanstalk

 ### Update requirement.txt (optional)
-    - Run the following to check all dependencies in venv (virt)
+    - Check all dependencies in venv (virt)
     ```
     pip freeze
     ```
-    - Run the following to update dependencies to requirement.txt
+    - Update dependencies in requirement.txt
     ```
     pip freeze > requirements.txt
     ```